abbreviations and acronyms

 To note that an individual is a Puget Sound graduate, use the following format:

-- Undergraduate degree only: Cathy Tollefson ’83 (no comma after the name)
+- An undergraduate degree only: Cathy Tollefson ’83 (no comma after the name)

-- Graduate degree only: Susan Smith M.A.T.'97 (no comma after the name, and no space between the degree and class year)
+- A graduate degree only: Susan Smith M.A.T.'97 (no comma after the name, and no space between the degree and class year)

-- Undergraduate and graduate degree: Tom Leavitt ’71, J.D.'75 (no comma after the name, no space between the degrees and class years, but each degree is separated by a comma followed by a space)
+- Undergraduate and graduate degree: Tom Leavitt ’71, J.D.'75 (a comma followed by a space separates no comma after the name, no space between the degrees and class years, but each degree)

 Also, see Honorary degrees.